 For more information, including definitions, indicators and other safeguarding issues, please refer to Appendix 2.

 11. Early Help

-Providing early help is more effective in promoting the welfare of children than reacting later.
-All staff members at Stratford-sub-Castle Primary School can identify children who may benefit from Early Help as a problem emerges and discuss this with the DSL/DDSL.
+At Stratford-sub-castle Primary School, all our staff can identify children who may benefit from early help as a problem emerges and discuss this with the D/DSL.